chrismatthews939/DataEng-Learning-Journal/1. Data Fundamentals/Topic-4-Introduction-to-reliable-data-architectures.md

 A solution diagram provides a more detailed representation of our system architecture, including specific vendor solutions or platforms.
 It highlights the exact systems and technologies involved at each stage of data processing, offering a more concrete view of our solution landscape.
 ![Solution Diagram](https://www.gliffy.com/sites/gliffy/files/image/2021-03/GCParchitecturediagramexample.png)

+Prior to cloud technologies taking over in the pipeline space Hadoop was the main play for orchestrating services.

+## Layered Architecture

 ## Lecure notes